 In general, on a disposition or deemed disposition of a Note, a Resident Holder will realize a capital gain (or a capital loss) equal to the amount, if any, by which the proceeds of disposition, net of any amount included in the Resident Holder's income as interest and any reasonable costs of disposition, exceed (or are less than) the adjusted cost base of such Note to the Resident Holder immediately before the disposition.
 Where the Notes are converted into Common Shares as the result of an NVCC Automatic Conversion, the proceeds of disposition will be equal to the fair market value of the Common Shares received on the conversion (other than any Common Shares issued in satisfaction of accrued and unpaid interest on the Notes).
-The cost to a Resident Holder of Common Shares on the date of acquisition.
-The adjusted cost base to a Resident Holder of the Common Shares on the date of acquisition.
-The adjusted cost base to a Resident Holder of the Common Shares on the date of acquisition.
-The adjusted cost base to a Resident Holder of such Common Shares on the date of acquisition will be determined by averaging the cost of such Common Shares with the adjusted cost base of all other Common Shares held by such Resident Holder as capital property immediately before that time.
+The cost to a Resident Holder of Common Shares acquired pursuant to an NVCC Automatic Conversion will generally equal the fair market value of such Common Shares on the date of acquisition.
+The adjusted cost base to a Resident Holder of the Common Shares acquired at the time of an NVCC Automatic Conversion will be determined by averaging the cost of such Common Shares with the adjusted cost base of all other Common Shares held by such Resident Holder as capital property immediately before that time.